-The advanced study of a particular topic in children's literature.
+Prerequisite(s): please see Prerequisites for University Study of English above The advanced study of a particular topic in children's literature.
 Note: Students who have received credit for ENGL 3306 may not take this course for credit.

-Studies in Victorian Culture 0.5 unit
+Studies in Victorian Culture

-Prerequisite: Please see Prerequisites

-for University Study of English above
+Prerequisite(s): please see Prerequisites for University Study of English above

-An examination of a single issue in the Victorian age , as seen

-in fiction, non-fiction, popular culture, visual arts and poetry.

-Note: Students who have received credit for ENGL 3 328 may

-not take this course for credit.
+An examination of a single issue in the Victorian age, as seen in fiction, non-fiction, popular culture, visual arts and poetry.
+Note: Students who have received credit for ENGL 3328 may not take this course for credit.

-Studies in Contemporary Culture
+Studies in Contemporary Culture Prerequisite(s): please see Prerequisites

-for University Study of English above An interdisciplinary course relating contemporary literature to broader cultural concerns.
+An interdisciplinary course relating contemporary literature to broader cultural concerns.
 Note: Students who have received credit for ENGL 3348 may not take this course for credit.

-Studies in Postcolonial Literature and Theory 0.5 unit Prerequisite: Please see Prerequisites
+Studies in Postcolonial Literature and Theory 0.5 unit Prerequisite(s): please see Prerequisites